sebastienrousseau/shokunin/examples/content/tags.md

 cname: "kaishi.one" ## The cname value of the site.
 (Only required for the index page.)
 copyright: "© 2024 Kaishi.
 All rights reserved." ## The copyright of the site.
 date: "July 12, 2023"
-description: "Make beautiful websites with Kaishi, a Shokunin Static Site Generator starter template." ## The description of the site. (max 160 characters)
+description: "Delve deeper into the Kaishi website by exploring topics and tags, and get to the subjects that matter most to you." ## The description of the site. (max 160 characters)
 download: "" ## The download url for the product.
 format-detection: "telephone=no" ## The format detection of the site.
 hreflang: "en" ## The hreflang of the site. (default: en-gb)